CodeRockstar24/insuranceML-webapp/README.md

 # insuranceML-webapp
 Insurance Charges Prediction Web App using XGBoost, Flask, and Tailwind CSS

-Got it!
-Here’s a visually appealing, concise README description you can put at the top of your README.md file.
-I’ve added some icons and spacing for GitHub readability:

----

 ```markdown
 # 🚀 Insurance Charges Prediction Web App